 The major car parks in West Bay are operated by Dorset Council.
 The smaller car parks are open but the long stay carpark remains CLOSED as it is a temporary Coronavirus testing site- please think carefully before heading here as there is limited parking.

 Please do not park on restricted areas outside of the car park or its entrance as this will result in tickets being issued.
 If travelling here, please refer to local signage for the latest information.

 Golden Cap in west Dorset is the highest point on England’s south coast.
 The car park at neighbouring Langdon Hill Woods is operated by the National Trust.

 The car parks at Golden Cap will be open from Wednesday 13 May.
 Spaces are limited, so if the car park is full please come back another time.

-The popular Anchor Inn pub in Seatown and its attendant car park remain closed.
+The popular Anchor Inn pub in Seatown and its attendant car park is OPEN.

 Hive Beach & Cogden Beach